Larry-Cui/notebook/docs/immigration/epe/EPE Practice B.md

 ♥️

 **Xing** paid a human smuggler to assist him in obtaining documents and arranging transit to Canada.
-Upon his arrival at Vancouver International Airport, Xing and two other people he travelled with were detained and designated as irregular arrivals.
+Upon his arrival at Vancouver International Airport, Xing and two other people he travelled with were detained and designated as **irregular arrivals**.
 Although Xing made a refugee claim that was referred to the RPD, it was rejected last week on the grounds that he did not meet the definition of a Convention refugee or a person in need of protection.

 In these circumstances, which of the following is true?